-West Michigan Standing Seam Metal Roofs:
+West Michigan Metal Roofing

 At Werner Roofing, we exclusively use metal materials from Sheffield Metals.
 Sheffield guarantees the highest standard in durability and sustainability, which is why we trust them as our only metal supplier.
 Sheffield Metals feature a unique COOLR® technology finish that reflects solar energy before it turns into heat.
 This technology means that your home will stay cool in the summer, without any additional energy from your air conditioner, a typical problem with other metal roofs that do not use COOLR®.

 Standing seam metal roofs are composed of panels of metal that run from the top of the roof all the way to the gutter of your home.
 These panels are attached together with fasteners that are then concealed by seams that are raised about 1 to 2 inches above the level of the panels.
 These raised seams are what gives the roof its name and what keep water and precipitation from leaking through the fastener areas.
 The interlocking seams make your roof more resistant to all types of weather and promote thermal movement without damaging your roof.